cev-api/Wurst7-CevAPI/README.md

 - Added to: Search, Portal ESP, BedESP, SignESP, RedstoneESP, WorkstationESP, ChestESP.
 - Turn Sticky area On to keep results anchored as you move.
 Useful for pathing back to things you found at the edge of your range.
 - Default: Off (re-centers every time you enter a new chunk to match ESP drop-off distances).

+### Unsafe Chat Toast
+- Now optional, toggle it within NoChatReports or Wurst Options menu.

+### Removed Wurst Logo
+- Removed from UI when out-dated
+- Removed from Options Button

+### Replace Taco with Neco
+- Removed the stupid little Taco guy and replaced it with Neco-Arc dancing instead!
+Amazing achievement!

 ### Usability
 - Right-click the Area setting to reset to its default (e.g., 33×33 where configured).